proste/evgena/README.md

 :construction: project is in early stage of development, come back in July for hopefully functional version :construction:

-# Evolutionary Generated Adversarial Examples #
+# Evolutionary GENerated Adversarial examples #

 Štěpán Procházka (author, [Charles University in Prague][mff])
 Roman Neruda (supervisor, [Academy of Sciences of the Czech Republic][avcr])